TLe2023/DirectMarketing/README.md

 - **Cross-validation:** The dataset was split into trained set and test set.
 When splitting the dataset, the class proportion was preserved with the “stratify” option.
 The test set was held out for final evaluation.
 Train dataset was then split into smaller sets to train, tune hyper-parameters, and validate the models as part of the stratified k-fold cross-validation method.

-- **Hyperparameter tuning:** Instead of using the exhaustive and computationally expensive grid searching with GridSearchCV, randomized parameter optimization was used to tweak model performance for optimal results due to its speed.
+- **Hyperparameter tuning:** Instead of using the exhaustive and computationally expensive grid searching with GridSearchCV, randomized parameter optimization was used to tweak model performance for optimal results due to its fast speed.

 - **Model Selection Criteria:**

-  - **Model performance metrics:** The conventional and institutive accuracy score which is calculated by the number of correct predictions divided by the total number of predictions is not used because the dataset is imbalanced.
+  - **Model performance metrics:** The conventional and intuitive accuracy score which is calculated by the number of correct predictions divided by the total number of predictions is not used because the dataset is imbalanced.
 If a “lazy” model were built and always predicted the majority class or negative class (“not subscribed” or “0”), the accuracy of this “lazy” model would be 89% because 89% of the observations in the dataset are “not subscribed”.
 Instead, other measuring metrices are used to evaluate the model performance.
 They are:

     - **Balanced Accuracy**: The calculation of the accuracy score was adjusted to address the inflated performance due to the imbalanced data.
 The balanced accuracy score is calculated as the following: